Generic name: potassium chloride and sodium chloride [ poe-TAS-ee-um-and-SOE-dee-um-KLOR-ide ]

 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra Buffered Salt to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Buffered Salt (potassium chloride and sodium chloride)?
+What should I avoid while taking Buffered Salt?

 Follow your healthcare provider's instructions about any restrictions on food, beverages, or activity.